Z80 Single Board Computer

 Future Enhancements

-• Interfacing with period-correct storage devices
+• Interface period-correct storage devices (e.g., tape, floppy)